ngquhuanbl/api_graduation_thesis/authentication/reset-password.md

 # Reset password

-Used to verify a email and send the verification email to the corresponding mailbox
+Used to create a new password for user

 **URL** : `/api/reset-password/`